-Depravity is an act that violates the natural rights that one human has with another human or the Creator.
+Depravity is an act that violates the natural rights one human has with another human or with the Creator.

-The term “depravity” is not so common these days as it may have been a century or two ago.
-Common vernacular tends to change even if the franca lingua is still a particular language such as English is today—although, modern English has varieties of expression peculiar to a given country or even a region or different regions within a country.
-Nevertheless, understanding depravity is necessary if we are to grasp that state of affairs that pervades global morality.
+The term “depravity” is not as common these days as it may have been a century or two ago.
+Common vernacular tends to change, even if the lingua franca remains a particular language, such as English today—although modern English has varieties of expression peculiar to specific countries or even regions within a country.
+Nevertheless, understanding depravity is necessary if we are to grasp the state of affairs that pervades global morality.

-Corruption is a word many understand as being acts people ought to be ashamed of having committed because they are directly or indirectly defrauding others of rights in one way or another.
-For some people the term “corruption” conjures up underhanded political maneuvers that come with bags of money being left behind on park bench seats or buses or taxis or restaurant tables and toilets.
-Others immediately think of organized crime facilitated by the Mafioso or Triads, which as it happens requires the bribing of politicians or executives in large corporations.
+Corruption is a word many understand as referring to acts that people ought to be ashamed of having committed because they directly or indirectly defraud others of their rights in one way or another.
+For some, the term “corruption” conjures up images of underhanded political maneuvers involving bags of money left behind on park benches, buses, taxis, restaurant tables, or in toilets.
+Others immediately think of organized crime facilitated by the Mafia or Triads, which often requires bribing politicians or executives in large corporations.

-Kickback is a term that is used for many business deals that involve corrupt business practices.
-Without kickbacks many businesses would not survive because the competition would slaughter them and people would have to be more productive in order to break into new markets or stay in the industry or remain commercially viable.
-This applies to every sector: professional (law, medical, health), financial (banks, insurance, stocks, etc.) retail, wholesale, manufacturing (light, heavy), primary (farming, forestry, mining, etc.) military, government, etc.
+"Kickback" is a term used in many business deals that involve corrupt practices.
+Without kickbacks, many businesses would not survive because competition would overwhelm them, forcing people to be more productive in order to break into new markets, stay in the industry, or remain commercially viable.
+This applies to every sector: professional (law, medical, health), financial (banks, insurance, stocks, etc.), retail, wholesale, manufacturing (light and heavy), primary (farming, forestry, mining, etc.), military, government, and more.

-Essentially, there are seven areas where depraved acts occur that embrace everything to do with corruption.
-The root of all corruption begins with the seed of sin, distraction, and overlooking that God the Creator sees everything.
-When a righteous person becomes distracted from doing what is good, right and true, unless the distraction is immediately discarded, the seed of sin can sprout its shoot.
-Once the shoot goes out, it will constantly niggle the person until it sprouts.
+Essentially, there are seven areas where depraved acts occur, encompassing everything related to corruption.
+The root of all corruption begins with the seed of sin, distraction, and the overlooking of the fact that God the Creator sees everything.
+When a righteous person becomes distracted from doing what is good, right, and true, unless the distraction is immediately discarded, the seed of sin can sprout.
+Once the shoot emerges, it will constantly nag the person until it fully develops.

 James